Procedure: Management of students under the age of 17 years

-To detail the procedures governing the admission, learning, support and protection of students under the legal age of 18 years (underage students).
+To detail the procedures governing the admission, learning, support and protection of students under the age of 17 years.

 - the student’s responsibilities;

-- Any medical treatment or counselling services provided by the University requires informed consent for students under 17 years of age and by their Guardian if medical and counselling practitioners believe that the student does not understand the benefits, nature and risk of receiving or not receiving the proposed service.
-Sound and reasoned judgement will need to be made as to whether a student is capable of making an informed choice and whether they understand the limits of confidentiality.
+- Any medical treatment or counselling services provided by the University requires informed consent for students under 17 years of age and by their parent or guardian if medical and counselling practitioners believe that the student does not understand the benefits, nature and risk of receiving or not receiving the proposed service.
+Sound and reasoned judgement is made as to whether a student is capable of making an informed choice and whether they understand the limits of confidentiality.
 Where a student has given informed consent, their consent is required to disclose information to a parent, guardian or third party unless there is an imminent risk to the safety and wellbeing of the student or others.

 - Students under 17 years of age at the commencement of their studies are not offered places in University accommodation.

 - Students who are 17 years of age at the commencement of their studies are offered student accommodation that provides a safe and supportive environment in accordance with accommodation application and admission procedures.

 - An accommodation services Reasonable Adjustment Plan will be agreed and signed before the offer of accommodation is accepted by the student.
 This Reasonable Adjustment Plan specifies the responsibilities and obligations of each of the parties involved in supporting the student to live safely in on campus accommodation, including relevant staff in ANU residences, the student and their parent or guardian.
 This Reasonable Adjustment Plan will be developed in line with the expectation that residents who are 17 years old in ANU on campus accommodation can and will comply with the requirements of living in an adult environment as outlined in the Occupancy Agreement, Residential Handbook and ANU policies and procedures.